MapColonies/discrete-agent-old/README.md

 ----------------------------------

-This is a service is used to trigger Map Colonies discrete ingestion flow by watch file system or though rest trigger.
+This service is used to trigger Map Colonies discrete ingestion flow by watching file system or through rest trigger.

 ### required file system structure:
 each discrete should be in it's own directory and contain the following structure: